ItzPongo/CS-312-Group-Project/README.md

-# CS-312-Group-Project: Expense Tracker Website
+# CS 312 Group 1 Project: Expense Tracker Website
 A simple expense tracking application incorporating HTML, CSS, and JS along with running a server through Node.js & Express.
 Users can log expenses by the $ amount, date, category, and description, as well as viewing and filtering logged expenses.